Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Theoretical Background

 \subsection{Optimal Transport}

-This section provides an introduction to the Optimal Transport~(OT) framework.
 Let $\mathcal{Y}$ and $\mathcal{\hat{Y}}$ be the two separable metric spaces.
 For the sake of clarity, the reader can assume that these sets contain the ground-truth and model predictions, respectively.
 We adopt the Monge-Kantorovich formulation~\cite{villani2008optimal} for the OT problem, by specifying